 - Locate the Editor role.
 This role allows users to see and change items (data, resources, and user interfaces) in the current folder.

 - Open the dropdown for the Editor role, select the group Lab A Group to add it.

 - Locate the Reader role and remove the All Site Users and Guests groups, if present.
+Click the X in each entry.
 If you see a warning when you remove these groups, simply dismiss it.

 - Click Save.

 - Select the Lab B folder, and repeat the steps: